szymon-sawicki/cinema-app/README.md

 ## Working features at the moment

+Cinemas service:

 - creating new cinema with multiple rooms
+- adding new rooms to existing cinema
 - searching cinema by name
 - searching all cinemas from city

+Movies service:

+- adding new movie
+- searching movie by name
+- finding all movies from given genre

 ## NEXT TASKS TO DO